Compassionate self-awareness nurtures connection, well-being, and resilience

 They develop attachment styles that can facilitate or obstruct their ability to develop strong, positive relationships with themselves and others.
 When all goes well, they tend to experience a sense of well-being.
 However, when insecurity undermines emotional wellness, it can be difficult to know how to feel better.

 Because your relationship with yourself powerfully affects all your relationships, I encourage you to develop compassionate self-awareness, which means knowing your true self and relating to it with compassion.
 This is a powerful healing force that you develop by expanding awareness in five domains (STEAM): Sensations, Thoughts, Emotions, Actions, and Mentalizing.
+You can learn more about STEAM in my books The Insecure in Love Workbook and Bouncing Back from Rejection.
 Importantly, compassionate self-awareness is a skill you can learn.
 It takes time and energy and persistence, but you absolutely can do it.

 However, compassionate self-awareness is only part of the journey.
 Compassionate other-awareness is also essential to nurture healthy relationships with others, fulfilling our need for connection.